 Why You Should Hire a Probate Attorney

 If you have recently lost a loved one, you may feel overwhelmed by all of the questions coming your way.
 Did your loved one have a will or trust?
-If so, who has access those documents?
+If so, who has access to those documents?
 Who is responsible for making sure all of the bills are paid?
 Depending on your situation, there may also be conflicts among family members about how to distribute your loved one’s property and assets.
 Even if your loved one left a will, you may still find yourself involved in the probate process.

-Probate can be complicated and time consuming.
+Probate can be complicated and time-consuming.
 If you are working full-time or taking care of your children or other family members, you may not have the ability to handle all of the details yourself.
 Here are three ways an experienced probate attorney can help you through the process: